iliastzanis/iliastzanis.github.io/README.md

 # Ilias Tzanis - Professional Portfolio

 Welcome to the official repository for my professional portfolio website.
-This digital platform is carefully crafted to exhibit my career achievements, technical proficiencies, and project involvements.
+This website is carefully crafted to exhibit my career achievements, technical proficiencies, and project involvements.

 ## Technology Stack
 - **HTML**: The backbone of the website, providing structure.